adibitz/adibitz/README.md

 ## 🧑‍💻 About Me

 I'm a passionate **Full Stack Developer** who loves building performant, scalable web applications from the ground up.
 I enjoy working across the entire stack — from pixel-perfect UIs to architecting robust backends and cloud infrastructure.
-Currently deep-diving into **system design** and building cool side projects.
+Currently deep-diving into **system design** and building products that make a real difference.

-- 🚀 Currently working on **[Voxizo](https://voxizo.com)** — a personal project with a sleek landing page
+- 🔨 Currently building **Rivme** — a free AI-powered resume creator for everyone
 - 🧠 Learning **Low Level Design**, **High Level Design**, and **System Design**
-- 🌍 Based in **Lucknow, India**
+- 🌍 Based in **Ayodhya, Uttar Pradesh, India**
 - 💬 Ask me about anything full stack — I love talking tech

 ---